Claudia-teng/ticket-club-api/README.md

 ### Comparison

-Assuming the goal is to provide 80,000 stable socket connections, if the instances run for 30 days, vertical scaling  with a lower cost.
+Assuming the goal is to provide 80,000 stable socket connections, if the instances run for 30 days, vertical scaling comes with a lower cost.

 <img width="80%" alt="scaling-comparison" src="./public/readme/scaling-comparison.png">

+However, horizontal scaling with t3.small should also be implemented to verify the comparison of two scaling method, as it might be the poor performance from t3.micro.